 The most complex technique is user-controlled conversion; that is, performing data conversion in the application.
-UNICOS libraries offer a number of very high-performance data conversion functions that convert between Silicon Graphics or Cray Research formats and IEEE, IBM, DEC, and other formats.
+UNICOS libraries offer a number of very high-performance data conversion functions that convert between Silicon Graphics formats and IEEE, IBM, DEC, and other formats.

-For example, one process (perhaps a workstation) could use pvm_pkbyte(3) to pack the data; the receiving process (the Silicon Graphics or Cray Research system) could use pvm_upkbyte(3) to unpack the data and then call the appropriate function to convert it.
+For example, one process (perhaps a workstation) could use pwm_pkbyte(3) to pack the data; the receiving process (the Silicon Graphics system) could use pvm_upkbyte(3) to unpack the data and then call the appropriate function to convert it.